Hair Thinning at The Front: Why & What to Do

 Medication

 Medication such as antidepressants can contribute to hair loss.
 Normally, hair follicles continually grow strands for approximately two years before taking a brief break in what is known as the ‘telogen’ stage.
-During this cycle of hair growth, existing hairs remain on the follicle for a period of three months and fall out once the follicle reactivates.
+During this cycle of growth, existing hairs remain on the follicle for a period of three months and fall out once the follicle reactivates.
 Drugs like fluoxetine and lithium — as well as other tricyclic antidepressants — may cause hairs to release at the beginning of the telogen cycle versus the end.

 There are a variety of medications when it comes to blood pressure, from beta-blockers to ACE inhibitors.
 Commonly used beta blockers such as metoprolol, propranolol and atenolol have all been attributed to causing hair loss, including frontal hair loss.